burgil/supe-project-creator/README.md

 ### 3. **Comprehensive TypeScript Support**
 Enjoy full TypeScript support, including ESNext, ESM, Bun, and Deno, for an efficient, strongly-typed development process.
 The tool also features built-in error tracking and real-time updates.

-### 4. **Built-in HTTP/1.1 Web Server**
+### 4. **Built-in HTTP Web Server**
-Easily serve your project using the built-in web server that supports HTTP/1.1 for development.
+Easily serve your project using the built-in web server that supports HTTP for development.
 This allows quick local testing of your project with minimal setup.

 ### 5. **Optional AI Demo Integration**
 Explore the potential of AI with our pre-configured demo, if you want, which features an object detection system that can recognize items in images - ideal for machine learning demonstrations or real-world AI projects.